All in One

 Export and Import All In One

-Section titled “Export and Import All In One”- Go to the Wordpress of the project in production (you can find it in the Slack’s canvas)
+Section titled “Export and Import All In One”- Go to the Wordpress of the project in production (if you don’t know the production url, you can find it in the project’s Slack canvas).

 All in One